 threads.
 If not all threads are instrumented by the Performance

-status variable will be greater than zero.
+status variable is greater than zero.

 TRUNCATE TABLE is not supported